-Please refer to the list of organization in the Families Resource section for a list of organizations that focus on providing information about giftedness and gifted education.
+Please refer to the list of organizations in the Families Resource section for a list of organizations that focus on providing information about gifted identification and gifted education.
 Most offer educational research, teaching recommendations, and professional development opportunities related to gifted education that teachers may find valuable.